jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-28.md

-+++
-title=  "How to Remedy a Depopulation; Healthcare Policy" heading=  "Chapter 28-29" image=  "/covers/spirit.jpg" description=  "WHEN a state is depopulated by particular accidents, by wars, pestilence, or famine, there are still resources left" date=  2020-03-26 author=  "Montesquieu" linkb=  "/research/montesquieu/spirit-of-the-laws/book-23/chapter-22" linkbtext=  "Chapter 22" linkf=  "/research/montesquieu/spirit-of-the-laws/book-24/chapter-1" linkftext=  "Chapter 1"
-+++
+---
+heading: "Chapters 28-29"
+title: "How to Remedy a Depopulation; Healthcare Policy"
+linkTitle: "Chapter 16"
+weight: 24
+# "2021-09-30"
+description: "ON the other hand, religion may support a state, when the laws themselves are incapable of doing it"
+c: "seagreen"
+icon: "Montesquieu"
+---

 WHEN a state is depopulated by particular accidents, by wars, pestilence, or famine, there are still resources left.